-Some athletes may only engage in eating-disordered behaviors during their competitive season.
-Even a short period of weight loss, though, will often result in a decrease in water weight, and this can leave the athlete dehydrated.
-When athletes in weight-class sports restrict carbohydrate intake to make weight goals, they may suffer a decline in strength, speed, or stamina.
-Tell your athletes that restricting fluid or food intake to make weight does not optimize performance, and in fact can hurt it.
+Some athletes may only engage in eating-disordered behaviors during their competitive seasons.
+Even a short period of weight loss will often result in a decrease in water weight, and this can leave the athlete dehydrated.
+When athletes in weight-class sports restrict carbohydrate intake to make weight goals, they may suffer a decline in strength, speed or stamina.
+Tell your athletes that restricting fluid or food intake to make weight does not optimize performance, and may in fact hurt it.